-In 2007, a tornado destroyed Greensburg, Kansas, and the residents were at a loss as to what to do next–they didn’t want to rebuild if their small town would just be destroyed in another storm.
+In 2007, a tornado destroyed Greensburg, Kansas, and the residents, amidst their grief, were at a loss as to what to do next–they didn’t want to rebuild if their small town would just be destroyed in another storm.
 So they decided they wouldn’t just rebuild the same old thing; this time, they would build a town that could not only survive another storm, but one that was built in an environmentally sustainable way.
 Told from the point of view of a child whose family rebuilt after the storm, this companion to Energy Island is the inspiring story of the difference one community can make–and it includes plenty of rebuilding scenes and details for construction lovers, too!
 A beautiful story about how one town took tragedy and took themselves into the future.

 Dear Mr. Blueberry, Dear Greenpeace by Simon James